olegasivakov/av-set2/README.md

 5) Set parameters
 - open AccessControl.sol and add addresses of deployed whitelists to function Whitelisted().
 Remove template row from that function.
-- parameters inside constructor() at Master.sol.
+- change parameters inside constructor() at Master.sol.
 7) (**owner**) Deploy Set (Envelope) contract for SET.

 --> see asset2